[Updated October 2020]

 Removed from Joburg’s busy Parkhurst strip, The Foundry in Parktown North has established itself as a firm favourite to quench your thirst with all its beer alternatives.
 Some imported craft beers make an appearance too here, while if you’re not all into beer at your table, then it’s easy enough to try a glass from the fantastic wine selection.
 Tables are usually available in the bar, but you’ll need to book if you plan on heading into the restaurant section for a bit after.

-Blos Café offers Pretoria locals more than just its four Zeppelin craft brews.
+Blos Café offers Pretoria locals more than just craft brews.
 This eatery is housed in a beautiful farmhouse-type setting with a long porch that is popular as a sundowners spot.
-Platters off the Blos menu are sure to accompany the perfect afternoon dining al fresco while enjoying the Zeppelin ales and stout.
+Platters off the Blos menu are sure to accompany the perfect afternoon dining al fresco while enjoying the ales and stout.
+Join them for Tuesday date nights and Gin Thursdays.

 4. De Garve